newjersey/navigator.business.nj.gov/content/src/fundings/apprenticeship-tax-credit.md

 publishStageArchive: ""
 municipality: All
 ---
+Your business may qualify for an extra $5,000 tax credit if your apprenticeship program provides opportunities in key industries:

+* Manufacturing
+* Construction
+* Healthcare
+* Logistics
+* Pharmaceuticals
+* Transportation
+* Tourism
+* Renewable energy

 ## Eligibility

 * Your business must be in the first year of running its apprenticeship program